MxZoe/ParksLookup.Solution/ParksLookup/README.md

 ## Description

 This api lets the user access a database of national parks.
-The endpoints for this api are documented with swagger and are listed below.
+The endpoints for this api are documented with swagger and can be found at localhost:5000 after running "dotnet run" in the terminal.
-Endpoints:
+G
 ## Setup/Installation Requirements

 * Go to https://github.com/MxZoe/ParksLookup.Solution to clone or download the project.